 There are three nonnegotiables we look for when it comes to sourcing weekday dinners we'd actually want to make ourselves: 1.
 It needs to be quick and easy, 2.
 It needs to taste good, and 3.
 It needs to be nutritious.
 While finding homemade meal options that ticks all the boxes can be pretty difficult, it's not impossible.
-Enter: baked fish recipes served with flavorful sauces, toppings, and sides.
+Enter: baked fish served with flavorful sauces, toppings, and sides.
+We rounded up some delicious baked fish recipes to get you inspired.
+Take your pick between cod, salmon, mahi-mahi, and more.

 Paleo Salmon With Avocado Salsa

 Rubbed in a sweet and spicy blend of spices, this Paleo-friendly baked salmon recipe from Joyful Healthy Eats boasts the perfect amount of flavor.
-The avocado salsa topping packs in even more omega-3s.
-And it only takes 30 minutes to make.
-There are 38 grams of protein and 10 grams of fiber.
+The avocado salsa topping packs in even more omega-3s—and it only takes 30 minutes to make.
 The top is slightly crispy and it flakes to perfection.

 Mahi Mahi With Macadamia Nut Crust

 With a total of three ingredients, it doesn't get simpler than this oven-baked mahi-mahi recipe from Food Faith Fitness.
-Encrusted in a macadamia nut topping and sprinkled in cilantro, this healthy and flavorful dish is only 396 calories and takes about 35 minutes to make.
+Encrusted in a macadamia nut topping and sprinkled in cilantro, this healthy and flavorful dish takes about 35 minutes to make.

 Parchment Baked Salmon With Lemon and Dill

-Though this flaky, tender baked white fish recipe from Stuck in the Kitchen is delicious enough to stand alone, the fennel recipe she makes with it really sets the dish apart.
+Though this flaky, tender baked white fish recipe from Stuck in the Kitchen is delicious enough to stand alone, the fennel recipe you make with it really sets the dish apart.
 Incredibly fragrant and silky and firm in texture, the fennel salad adds an aromatic kick to the nutty fish, which is topped in a crunchy pine nut and herb crust.

 Salmon With Veggies and Mint Pesto